Clifford D. Simak: Themes

 The religious theme is often present in Simak's work, but the protagonists who have searched for God in a traditional sense tend to find something more abstract and inhuman.
 Hezekiel in A Choice of Gods cannot accept this: "God must be, forever, a kindly old (human) gentleman with a long, white, flowing beard."

-Simak's short stories and longer novellas range from the contemplative and thoughtfully idyllic to pure terror, although the punch line is often characteristically understated, as in Good Night, Mr. James and Skirmish.
+Simak's short stories and longer novellas range from the contemplative and thoughtfully idyllic to pure terror, although the punch line is often characteristically understated, as in "Good Night, Mr. James" and "Skirmish'".
 There is also a group of humorous stories, including "The Big Front Yard".
-And Way Station is in the midst of all of the science fiction paraphernalia a psychological study of a lonely man who has to make peace with his past and finally manages to do so, but not without personal loss.
+Way Station is, in the midst of all of the science fiction paraphernalia, a psychological study of a lonely man who has to make peace with his past and finally manages to do so, but not without personal loss.
 The contemplative nature of the Simak character is a recurring trait of the author's style.

-One finds other traditional SF themes in Simak's work.
-The importance of knowledge and compassion in "Immigrant" and "Kindergarten".
+Other traditional science fiction themes in Simak's work include the importance of knowledge and compassion, such as in "Immigrant" and "Kindergarten".
 Identity play, as in "Good Night, Mr. James" (filmed as The Outer Limits: The Duplicate Man in 1964).
 Fictions come to life in "Shadow Show" and elsewhere, such as the novel Out of Their Minds.
-There is a revolt of the machines in "Skirmish", and a meeting with an alien world in Beachhead, also known as "You'll Never Go Home Again".
+There is a revolt of the machines in "Skirmish", and a meeting with an alien world in "Beachhead", also known as "You'll Never Go Home Again".
 (Many of these are in his collection Strangers in the Universe.)